Banana Walnut Bread is healthier banana bread!

 - 1/4 cup prunes, chopped

-- In mixing bowl, combine bananas, eggs, yogurt, sugar, oil and vanilla.
+- Mix: Combine bananas, eggs, yogurt, sugar, oil and vanilla.
 Beat on medium speed until well combined.

-- In a separate bowl, stir together the flours, oats, baking powder, cinnamon, salt, baking soda and nutmeg.
+- Mix this: In a separate bowl, stir together the flours, oats, baking powder, cinnamon, salt, baking soda and nutmeg.
 Add to egg mixture and stir just to combine.
 Stir in walnuts and prunes.